Charging Comparison

 If you mostly charge at home or at work and care more about daily driving costs, the Tesla Model Y is the more efficient choice at 165 Wh/km.
 Lower consumption means lower electricity bills over time.

-For maximum range between charges, the Tesla Model Y gives you 455 km of real-world range, which is 5 km more.
+For maximum range between charges, the Tesla Model Y has a WLTP rated range of approximately 586 km, which is roughly 23 km more.
 Both are capable EVs.
 The best choice depends on how you charge and how far you drive.

 At the charger?
 Scan the screen.